-As of the end of 2019, 99% of animals adopted out of the Sioux Falls Area Humane Society is spayed or neutered before adoption, thanks to generous people who have donated towards this goal.Where can I get my pet microchipped?
+We began the initiative in 2019 to adopt out only fixed animals from the Sioux Falls Area Humane Society.
+Today 99% of animals adopted out of the Sioux Falls Area Humane Society are spayed or neutered before adoption, thanks to generous people who have donated towards this goal.Where can I get my pet microchipped?

 Yes.
 Anyone in the public can come to the SFAHS Adoption Center to have their pet microchipped for just $20.
 No appointment is necessary to have your pet microchipped.Does SFAHS provide public vet services?

 Every cat and dog that is adopted from the SFAHS is already microchipped.

 No, the Sioux Falls Area Humane Society is not able to provide public vet services.Does SFAHS provide public spay/neuter services?

 No, the Sioux Falls Area Humane Society is not able to provide public spay/neuter services.Visitation Policy at SFAHS